mia-platform/documentation/docs/release_notes/RN_v9-0/platform_9-0-0_releasenotes.md

 #### PDF visualization in browser

-It is now possible to open and visualize PDF files in browser, without the need of downloading.
+It is now possible to open and visualize PDF files in browser, without the need of downloading them.

 ### Improvements